Ease financial stress with these debt consolidation tools

 Often, the interest rate on the new home loan, otherwise known as the mortgage rate, will be lower than the interest rate on your debt.
 This makes it possible for you to pay down that debt quicker because more of your monthly payment is going to the principal.

-Reverse Mortgage ***
+Reverse Mortgage 4

 Available to homeowners aged 62 and older, a reverse mortgage allows you to convert part of your home’s equity into cash without selling your home.

 The lender makes payments to you, and the loan, along with interest, is repaid when you sell the home, move out permanently, or pass away.
-This option can be a good choice for retirees looking to supplement their income without monthly repayment obligations.
+This option could be a good choice for retirees looking to supplement their income without monthly repayment obligations.

 We offer a Home Equity Conversion Mortgage, or HECM, which is a type of reverse mortgage insured by the FHA.
 Borrowers also must also participate in independent counseling to ensure that they fully understand their financial decision.

-Personal loans to consolidate debt
+Personal loans5 to consolidate debt

 A personal loan is money borrowed from a lender at a fixed interest rate that is paid back by the borrower monthly over 1-5 years depending on the time frame and monthly payment option selected.
 Our personal loans typically offer higher loan amounts and lower rates than a credit card, feature a fixed payment plan and require no collateral.